pyubero/py_pubmed/README.md

 	unique_authors = np.unique(df['Author'])

-### ii) The number of citations from each author, or
+### ii) The number of citations from each author...

 	num_citations = np.array([ len( df[ df['Author']==author]) for author in unique_authors ])
-Producing images like this one:
+or producing images like this one:

 ![Number of citations from each author](/figure.png)